Earn your BBA in Accounting and your MBA in 5 years

 or Accounting Five-Year Program Director Brian McAllister

-At the suggestion of one of my Accounting professors, I attended the New York State Society of CPAs Young CPA Conference in Buffalo.
+At the suggestion of one of my accounting professors, I attended the New York State Society of CPAs' Young CPA Conference in Buffalo.
 The conference was absolutely fantastic!
-The speaker, Jonna Martin, spoke about Personal Branding and the importance of etiquette, and she actually told a few horror stories that I just couldn't believe that I was hearing.
-Before the presentation started, Ms. Martin came up and introduced herself to everyone who was attending the conference and it turns out that I was the only student attending the event.
+The speaker, Jonna Martin, spoke about personal branding and the importance of etiquette, and she actually told a few horror stories that I just couldn't believe I was hearing.
+Before the presentation started, Ms. Martin came up and introduced herself to everyone who was attending and it turns out that I was the only student at the event.

 At first it was a little nerve-racking to be the only student, but I had an amazing opportunity to network with a great number of people who are members of regional CPA firms in the Buffalo area.
-I spoke mostly with team members from Dopkins & Company, with whom I will be meeting later this summer at an office tour, and Kirisits & Associates, and I spoke with a few members from Tronconi Segarra & Associates, specifically I connected with Kevin Penner (Accounting 5-Year Program, BBA/MBA 2013).
+I spoke mostly with team members from Dopkins & Company, with whom I will be meeting later this summer for an office tour; and with a few members from Tronconi Segarra & Associates, connecting with Kevin Penner (accounting 5-Year Program, BBA/MBA, 2013).
 I really enjoyed speaking with all of these people and I ended up walking away with a few business cards and a new sense for what a regional CPA firm does.